 I currently serve on the advisory boards of Physical Review B and Advances in Physics.
 I recently co-chaired the Department of Energy Basic Research Needs report on Quantum Materials.
 I frequently visit the Aspen Center for Physics and KITP.
-Two non-technical readings related to my research are a short review for Nature called "The birth of topological insulators" and the chapter on correlated systems in the DOE Grand Challenges report chaired by Graham Fleming and Mark Ratner.
+Two earlier non-technical readings related to my research are a short review for Nature called “The birth of topological insulators” and the chapter on correlated systems in the DOE Grand Challenges report chaired by Graham Fleming and Mark Ratner.